Nicklaspoke/jsramverk-server/README.md

 If no `.env` file is provided the server will default to run on port 8080, the database will be sqlite3 and your JWT secret will become 'devmode'

 After installing and optinally setting up a `.env` file, you will need to run a database migration to create the nessesary tables.
-To do this run the command `npm run db:migrate`
+To do this run the command `npm run db:migrate` after the migration has been ran.
+You will need to seed it for a default admin account (ONLY USE THIS IN DEVELOPMENT).

 To start the server you can either use `npm start` or `npm run start-dev`, dev will use nodemon to to watch and auto reload the server for you.

+You can utilize the default admin account to develop and the the API.

+-   `emial: admin@admin.se`
+-   `password: admin`

 ## Use docker